Updated: Jul 17

-With a population density of 63,000 per square mile, at first glance it seems like social distancing is impossible.
-But its astonishing what discipline and compliance is actually practiced on a daily basis among the poorest of the poor.
+With a population density of 63,000 per square mile, at first glance it seems like social distancing during the pandemic is impossible.
+But it's astonishing what discipline and compliance is actually practiced on a daily basis among the poorest of the poor.

 During the food drive, staff marked distance lines every day for the crowds of women and children.
 Women and children wore masks religiously.
 A server doled out hand sanitizer for each person.
 Considering the crisis of Covid-19, the general over-crowded nature of the perpetually filthy streets, the food drive in Kolkata was as safe as it could be.

 It was a scorcher of a day.
 At 94 degrees, 210 women and children were sweating but hungry and happy for a hot meal (we’re sure their beaming smiles were hidden behind their masks.)